bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     node.js version     :  v6.10.3
     npm version         :  3.10.10

-The next check that can be made is to generate one of the example figures.
-There are a examples for the different ways in which bokeh can be used.
+The next check that can be made is to run some of the examples.
+There are different ways in which bokeh can be used which suit a variety of use cases.

 To create an html file,

 .. code-block:: sh

-    env BOKEH_RESOURCES=inline python examples/plotting/file/iris.py
+    BOKEH_RESOURCES=inline python examples/plotting/file/iris.py

 which will create a file ``iris.html`` locally and open up a web browser.